-It was 1883 and the socially ambitious Mrs. William Kissam Vanderbilt (née Alva Erskine Smith) was determined to become part of New York’s high society and get on The List.
+It was 1883, and the socially ambitious Mrs. William Kissam Vanderbilt (née Alva Erskine Smith) was determined to become part of New York’s high society and get on The List.

-Upholders of old money and tradition, Mrs. Astor and Ward McAllister, the self-appointed “arbiter of social taste” and creator of the Four Hundred, were the authorities in all things upper class and it was up to them to decide if your last name was respectable enough or your bloodlines were pure enough to become part of the elite.
+Upholders of old money and tradition, Astor and Ward McAllister, the self-appointed “arbiter of social taste” and creator of the Four Hundred, were the gatekeepers of all things upper class.
+It was up to them to decide if your bloodlines were pure enough or last name was respectable enough to become one of the elites.

-Much like at the prom, the guests had the opportunity to have their photo taken at the event of the year, or perhaps the century, by Mora, a dashing Cuban refugee who was the photographer of the rich and famous.
+Much like at the prom, the guests had the opportunity to have their photo taken at the event of the year, or perhaps the century, by Mora, a Cuban refugee who was the photographer of the rich and famous.

-Alva dressed as a Venetian Renaissance lady and there was Miss Edith Fish dressed as the Duchess of Burgundy, with real sapphires, rubies and emeralds studding the front of the dress, and Miss Kate Fearing Strong went as her nickname "Puss" and wore a disturbing cat costume that consisted of a taxidermied cat head she wore as a hat, and seven cat tails sewn onto her skirt.
+Other guests included Miss Edith Fish dressed as the Duchess of Burgundy, with genuine emeralds, rubies, and sapphires adorning the front of the dress, and Miss Kate Fearing Strong, who dressed as her nickname "Puss" and wore a disturbing costume that consisted of seven cat tails sewn onto her skirt and a taxidermy cat head she wore as a hat.

-Dancers in the Dresden quadrille wore all-white court costumes and looked eerily like living porcelain dolls.
-For the Opera Bouffe quadrille, the costumes were just as elaborate.
-The New York Times described Miss Bessie Webb, who appeared as Mme.
-Le Diable, as being “in a red satin dress with a black velvet demon embroidered on it and the entire dress trimmed with demon fringe - that is to say, with a fringe ornamented with the heads and horns of little demons.”
+At 11:30 sharp, the ball officially began with the hobby-horse quadrille, and guests danced down the mansion’s grand staircase in their lavish costumes.
+Dancers in the Dresden quadrille wore all-white court costumes and looked like porcelain dolls.
+The costumes were just as elaborate for the Opera Bouffe quadrille.
+Miss Bessie Webb, dressed as Mme.
+Le Diable was described in the New York Times as being “in a red satin dress with a black velvet demon embroidered on it and the entire dress trimmed with demon fringe - that is to say, with a fringe ornamented with the heads and horns of little demons.”

 Most contemporary sources put the cost of the ball at $250,000 (around $6 million in today’s money), including $65,000 for champagne and $11,000 for flowers.
 All of the extravagant pomp and pageantry worked: Newspapers across the country praised Alva’s tastes and classiness and reported the most minute details.
 There was some backlash, however.
 The New York Sun published an article that took issue with all of the excess when there was so much suffering in the same city: